 - Orion's splashdown lighting conditions: NASA wants Orion to splash down during the daytime hours to make it easer for recovery teams to spot the capsule and retrieve it out of the ocean.

 All of those requirements make for a complicated calculus when it comes to determining a launch date for Artemis 1.

 If you're planning to watch NASA's Artemis 1 launch online, Space.com will carry the agency's webcast live but it does run overnight from Tuesday, Nov.
 15 to Wednesday Nov.
-16. A fueling webcast will begin at 5:45 a.m.
-EDT (0945 GMT), with the launch webcast beginning in earnest on Nov.
+16. A fueling webcast will begin on Nov.
+15 at 3:30 p.m.
+EST (2030 GMT), with the launch webcast beginning in earnest on Nov.
 15 at 10:30 p.m.
 EST (0330 Nov.
 16 GMT).

 NASA is also expected to livestream several post-launch events, including a press conference, confirmation of the trans-lunar injection maneuver and the first views of Earth from the Orion spacecraft.
 You can see a full schedule in our Artemis 1 webcast guide.

-Editor's note: This story was updated on Sept.
-1 with NASA's new launch target dates and times for the Artemis 1 mission after its delay on Aug.
-29.
+Editor's note: This story was updated on Nov.
+13. 1 with NASA's new launch target dates and times for the Artemis 1 mission after its delays on Aug.
+29 and Sept.
+3.